opendocsg/slw-judgments-backfill/2009_SGCA_56/report.md

 **Principles of interpretation**

 7       It is an established principle of common law that the courts should adopt a purposive approach in the interpretation of a statute: see _Pepper (Inspector of Taxes) v Hart_ [1993] AC 593 at 617 ( _per_ Lord Griffiths).
 This is now specifically mandated by s 9A(1) of the Interpretation Act which expressly provides that an interpretation that would promote the purpose or object underlying the written law shall be preferred to an interpretation that would not promote that purpose or object.
-The words of a statute are to be read in their entire context and in their grammatical and ordinary sense, harmoniously with the scheme of the Act, the object of the Act and the intention of Parliament (see _Constitutional Reference No 1 of 1995_ [1995] 2 SLR 201, _per_ Yong Pung How CJ).
-However, even in applying the purposive approach, the court must bear in mind the parameters set by the literal text of the provision and should assiduously guard against inadvertently re-writing legislation (see _PP v Low Kok Heng_ [2007] 4 SLR 183).
+The words of a statute are to be read in their entire context and in their grammatical and ordinary sense, harmoniously with the scheme of the Act, the object of the Act and the intention of Parliament (see _Constitutional Reference No 1 of 1995_ <span class="citation">[1995] 2 SLR 201</span>, _per_ Yong Pung How CJ).
+However, even in applying the purposive approach, the court must bear in mind the parameters set by the literal text of the provision and should assiduously guard against inadvertently re-writing legislation (see _PP v Low Kok Heng_ <span class="citation">[2007] 4 SLR 183</span>).

 **Origin of the IFP (S) Act**